SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 that creates a new instance with all of its properties set to their default values.
-(The ``name`` property is an optional ``String`` property, and so it automatically receives a default value of ``nil``, even though this value is not written in the code.)
+(The ``name`` property is an optional ``String`` property, and so it automatically receives a default value of ``nil``, even though this value isn't written in the code.)
 The example above uses the default initializer for the ``ShoppingListItem`` class to create a new instance of the class with initializer syntax, written as ``ShoppingListItem()``,